There are three ways you can vote in Jersey elections: by post, by voting early at pre-poll, or in person on Election Day.

 To request a home visit, please download and complete the form below, then return a scanned copy by email to VotingApplications@courts.je, or post it to the Postal & Pre-Poll Voting Manager, Judicial Greffe, Royal Court House, Royal Square, St Helier, JE1 1JG.

-On Sunday 7 June 2026, you will be able to vote for three different types of States Member:
+In the 2026 elections, you were able to vote for three different types of States Member:

 For the role of Deputy, Jersey is divided into nine constituencies, as shown on the map.